effectfully/OTT/old/OTT/readme.md

 # OTT

-The readme is for the /old/OTT subfolder and hence outdated.

 It's an implementation of Observational Type Theory as an Agda library.
 The universe contains `⊤` (one in `Prop` and one in `Type`), `⊥`, natural numbers, two impredicative universes (`Prop` (OK) and `Type` (not OK)), Σ- and Π-types, lists and allows generic programming via the `rose` construct.

 ## Implemented